justynamalinowska/emulator-8086/README.md

-### This is my on going project of implementing an 8086 emulator.
+### This is my on going project of implementing an 8086 emulator in C#.
 My goals beginning this project are:
 - ADD function;
 - SUB function;
 - MOV function;